erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 {% include aligner.html images="/frida-mysterypi/scale11.gif" width=100 %}

-The output shows that the game is still running at 800x600, combined with the fact that coordinates are hardcoded in `.mse` files, it is painfully obvious that the game wouldn't be cooperative in my quest.
-After this I focused solely on the video subsystem.
+The output shows that the game is still running at 800x600, combined with the fact that coordinates are hardcoded in `.mse` files, it is obvious that the game wouldn't be cooperative in my quest.
+After that I focused solely on the video subsystem.

 Since setting the resolution by itself is not enough, the video output should also match.
 My first thought was if the video subsystem supported scaling the